 The spirit is the inner-most part of a man.
 Again, the Bible does not give us a direct definition of the human spirit.
 I understand it to be that part of man which has communion with God and that all of man’s spiritual capacities reside in his spirit.
 A man’s spirit operates in both prayer to, and worship of, God.
 The following verses show us the human spirit in operation.
 We read; “For God, whom I serve in my spirit in the preaching of the gospel of His Son, is my witness as to how unceasingly I make mention of you,” (Romans 1:9) and; “But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
-God is spirit, and those who worship Him must worship in spirit and truth.’”(John 4:23-24).
-If man’s soul gives him self-consciousness, then his spirit gives him God-consciousness.
+God is [a]spirit, and those who worship Him must worship in spirit and truth.’”(John 4:23-24 footnote [a] John 4:24 Or Spirit).

 In the beginning, the three-part man began living in harmony with God and with the world around him.
 What went wrong?
 Anyone looking at humanity today, or humanity throughout history, will see that man is not the holy and good being that he was created to be.
 One only has to look at one’s own heart to make this observation.
 What went wrong?
 The Bible teaches that God, after putting man in a utopia, made one requirement of him, that he not eat a certain fruit.
 This small request was made so that man would have an option of obeying God, or rebelling against Him.
 God wanted man to obey Him, but He wanted it to be by man’s own free will.
 A choice to obey God willingly was more precious to God than forced obedience.
 God did everything to make obedience easy.
 Man was created as good.
 He was placed in an ideal living place.
 His needs were provided for abundantly.
 He had activity to participate in.
 He had fellowship and friendship with God.
 There was just one regulation to obey.
 This small stipulation came with a heavy consequence, if not followed.
-God warned; “but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.’”(Genesis 2:17).
+God warned; “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”(Genesis 2:17KJV).

 After being tempted and deceived by a serpent, Eve did eat the fruit.
 She then offered it to Adam.
 Adam ate as well.
 He was not deceived.
 His sin was not a slip.
 It was an open revolt against God.
 Next, they would learn the horrors of death in many of its faceted forms.
 They both became aware of their nakedness, and they hid.
 They were hiding from God.
 God called for them and we read further: